 ΔxΔp2\Delta x \Delta p \ge \frac{\hbar}{2}

-In wave mechanics, a sharply localized wave packet has to be built from many different wavelengths.
-Since momentum is related to wavelength through the de Broglie relation, many wavelengths mean many momentum components.
+Step 4 has a clean intuition behind it.
+In wave mechanics, a sharply localized wave packet must be built from many different wavelengths.
+Since momentum relates to wavelength through the de Broglie relation, many wavelengths mean many momentum components.
+So the principle is not bolted on top of quantum mechanics; it reflects how localization and wave composition fit together.

 Suppose an electron is localized to about